galaxyproject/galaxy-hub/src/news/2020-06-galaxy-update/index.md

 <img class="card-img-top" src="/src/images/logos/ssi-logo.png" alt="Software Sustainability Institute (SSI)" />
 <div class="card-header"></div>

 The **[Software Sustainability Institute](https://software.ac.uk/)** is a world-leading hub for the cultivation and improvement of research software practice.
-The SSI provides guidance, training, policy, and tools to thousands of researchers and research software engineers working across all disciplines to help achieve a vision of “better software, better research”.
+The Institute provides guidance, training, policy, and tools to thousands of researchers and research software engineers working across all disciplines to help achieve a vision of “better software, better research”.

-Please welcome the Software Sustainability Iinstitute as a **Gold Level sponsor of BCC2020**.
+Please welcome the Software Sustainability Institute as a **Gold Level sponsor of BCC2020**.
 </div>

 <div class="card border-info" style="min-width: 15rem; max-width: 24rem;">